parse-community/docs/_includes/android/local-datastore.md

 query.fromLocalDatastore();
 ```

 The only difference is that you won’t be able to access any data protected by Role based ACLs due to the fact that the Roles are stored on the server.
-To access this data protected by Role based ACLs, you will need to ignore ACLs when executing a Local Datastore query.
+To access this data protected by Role based ACLs, you may need to ignore ACLs when executing a Local Datastore query by calling the `ignoreAcls` method on the query.
+Note that after calling this, you cannot subsequently use the same query to load from the network.

 ```java
 // If data is protected by Role based ACLs: